eminkmru/Open-Table-Clone-App-With-NextJS-13-TailwindCSS/README.md

 - Server Side With Nextjs
 - Authentication
 - Global User Data
-- Availability And Scheduling System
 - Getting Started
 - Images from inside the app

 ### Introduction

 NextJS 13 is a powerful higher-level framework built on top of React that revolutionizes web application development.
-In this course, you'll learn how to leverage NextJS 13 to build a restaurant reservation application from scratch.
+In this course, I learned how to leverage NextJS 13 to build a restaurant reservation application from scratch.